 There is thorough documentation available on how to use Google Analytics.
 It is highly recommended that you take your time exploring the Google Analytics interface and learning about the types of data available in the reports.

-If you are working on an existing Open Berkeley site and would like access to your site's Google Analytics reports, please work with your site owner (if applicable) to contact email@example.com.
+If you are working on an existing Open Berkeley site and would like access to your site's Google Analytics reports, please work with your site owner, or email firstname.lastname@example.org.

 Due to a security and privacy issue caused by referrer information that is passed along when you browse from one page to another, or when a link opens in a new window, Open Berkeley prevents referrer information from being sent out with your external links.
 Internal (within your site) links will still send referrer information.
 Other sites and platforms may be taking similar actions to respond to this issue.